 The Hawaiian Chieftain

 This ship is a gaff-rigged topsail ketch, and she is about 60 feet long, with a 22 foot beam, and about a 5 foot draft.
-She weighs in at something on the order of 90 tons.
+She weighs in at nearly 70 tons.

 As such ships go, she is on the small side.
 Because she is almost flat-bottomed, and has no keel, as does a more traditional sailing ship, she can navigate somewhat shallower water than her counterparts.

 Built in Lahaina, Maui, Hawaii, and launched on June 12, 1988, she is a steel hulled vessel.
 She was designed as a coastal packet ship, plying the trade between the islands, like the old wooden ships before her.